atxr/MeoPrevi/README.md

 with the name of the correct database.

 One could add some satellites that aren't in the actual database to the timeline.
 To do so, use one of the three database as template.
-It must contain the **name** and the **Spacetrack catalog number** of each satellites which can be found on the heavens-above satellite database, at https://heavens-above.com/Satellites.aspx
+It must contain the **name** and the **Spacetrack catalog number** of each satellites separated by a ~.
+Spacetrack catalog numbers can be found on the heavens-above satellite database, at https://heavens-above.com/Satellites.aspx

 **TODO**: automate the addition of satellites